namhyung/uftrace/INSTALL.md

 DEPENDENCY
 ==========

+Now uftrace can be built without any external libraries.
+But in order to use more advanced features, it'd be better to install them like below.

-Currently uftrace depends on the `libelf` from elfutils project for ELF symbol manipulation.
-You need to install it first in order to build uftrace.
+Historically uftrace depended on the `libelf` from elfutils project for ELF file manipulation.
+While it's not mandatory anymore, we recommend you to install it for better handling of ELF binaries.
+Also `libdw` library is recommended to be installed in order to process DWARF debug information.
+The libdw itself depends on the `libelf`, so you can just install `libdw`.

-On debian based systems (like Ubuntu), `libelf-dev` package will provide required libraries/files.
+On debian based systems (like Ubuntu), `libdw-dev` package will provide required libraries/files.

-    $ sudo apt-get install libelf-dev
+    $ sudo apt-get install libdw-dev

-On redhat based systems (like Fedora, RHEL), it'll be `elfutils-libelf-devel`.
+On redhat based systems (like Fedora, RHEL), it'll be `elfutils-devel`.

-    $ sudo dnf install elfutils-libelf-devel
+    $ sudo dnf install elfutils-devel

 It also uses libstdc++ library to demangle C++ symbols in full detail.
 And ncursesw library to implement text user interface (TUI) on console.
 But they're not mandatory as uftrace has its own demangler for shorter symbol name (it omits arguments, templates and so on).

+The ncurses(w) library provides terminal handling routines so `uftrace tui` command is built on top of them.
+As it improves user experience of trace data analysis, you need to consider install it if you do things like `uftrace graph` or `uftrace report` frequently.

 Also it needs `pandoc` to build man pages from the markdown document.